MacBook buying guide

 - 3.1GHz or 3.3GHz dual-core Intel Core i5 processor;

 - 2.8GHz, 2.9GHz, or 3.1GHz quad-core Intel Core i7 processor.

 Some custom models come with Intel Core i9 processors.
 Although Apple introduced their own chips, it cannot be said that Intel-based Mac computers are outdated.
 However, they can no longer be bought online from Apple's website.
 It means that users may buy them from resellers.

 Which Mac should I buy?

 Even knowing all of the specs, memory options, and information on processors, systems, and connectivity ports, making a comparison is still not easy.
 So below, we're discussing which is the best Apple laptop from a range of viewpoints, considering how they might be used and who is using them.

 Best option for a portable laptop

-Unfortunately, you do make some sacrifices for portability, with only one USB-C and, as the cheapest in the range, it is less powerful than other Mac laptops.
-But for those who want something easy to carry around, light, portable, and cheap, the MacBook beats the others.
+Unfortunately, you do make some sacrifices for portability, with only two USB-C ports, and it may be less powerful than some MacBook Pro models.
+But for those who want something easy to carry around, light, portable, and cheap, MacBook Air beats the others.